Korean War veteran’s remains to be buried in Elmira 70 years after soldier goes missing - NewsBreak

 Buffalo native, and Army Cpl.
 Robert C. Agard Jr. was a member of the 2nd Platoon, 24th Reconnaissance Company, 24th Infantry Division when he was reported missing in action on July 19, 1950, at the age of 19.
 At the time he was conducting a night recon patrol with his unit near Taejon, South Korea.
 He was reportedly never found, nor were any of the remains recovered identified as Agard, and in January of 1956, he was declared non-recoverable.

 In December of 1950, Agard’s remains were unofficially located but were designated Uknown X-311 Taejon, as they were unidentifiable at the time.
-The remains were found near Dawbyeol-dong, a village near Taejon, along with the remains of two members of Agard’s unit.Soldiers’ stories trigger new Army parenthood, pregnancy and postpartum policies
+The remains were found near Dawbyeol-dong, a village near Taejon, along with the remains of two members of Agard’s unit.Waverly woman donates historic poem to Guthrie’s Robert Packer Hospital

 The remains of X-311 were unable to be identified and were transported with all of the unidentified Korean War remains and buried as unknowns at the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.